Khalid-Moukhtar/About-me/README.md

 ## 🛠 Skills & Expertise

-- **Product Management:** Experienced in driving product vision, strategy, and roadmap development for SaaS and tech industries.
+- **Product Management:** 🧭 Experienced in driving product vision, strategy, and roadmap development for SaaS and tech industries.
-- **B2B Sales & Marketing:** Skilled in user acquisition, market research, and customer engagement.
+- **B2B Sales & Marketing:** 💻 Skilled in user acquisition, market research, customer engagement and partnership management.
-- **Stakeholder Engagement:** Proven ability to collaborate with cross-functional teams and manage stakeholder expectations.
+- **Stakeholder Engagement:** 🧑‍🤝‍🧑 Proven ability to collaborate with cross-functional teams and manage stakeholder expectations.
 - **Creative Writing:** ✍️ Authored a movie script currently in negotiation for production in Egypt, demonstrating strong storytelling, research, and negotiation skills.
 - **Agile Methodologies:** Proficient in agile practices and project management to deliver high-quality solutions.
 - **Data Analysis & User Research:** 🔍 Adept at gathering insights to inform product decisions and improve user experience.